New Horizons Un-Limited Inc.

 Wired for Sound: A Journey into Hearing

-This book is the story of one woman's journey from deafness to hearing.
+This book is the newer addition of this story of one woman's journey from deafness to hearing.
 This book also explains in detail information, the pros and cons about cochlear implants.
-This book is available at Amazon.com.
+This book is available at Amazon.com at the link above.